timescale/pgvectorscale/README.md

 ### Enable pgvectorscale in a Timescale Cloud service

-Note: the instructions below are for Timescale's standrd compute instance.
+Note: the instructions below are for Timescale's standard compute instance.
 For production vector workloads, we’re offering **private beta access to vector-optimized databases** with pgvector and pgvectorscale on Timescale.
 [Sign up here for priority access](https://timescale.typeform.com/to/H7lQ10eQ).

 To enable pgvectorscale: